lisiqi/advanced-python-coding/README.md

 # Advanced Python Coding

+Some basic python coding techniques can be found in the [notebooks](notebooks) folder.

-Part of the content is based on the Youtube channel @NeuralNine
+Advanced python coding part in this repository is partially based on the Youtube channel [NeuralNine](https://www.youtube.com/watch?v=KSiRzuSx120&list=PL7yh-TELLS1FuqLSjl5bgiQIEH25VEmIc).

+Besides the design patterns covered in the repository, there is a more comprehensive list of design patterns [here](https://refactoring.guru/design-patterns).
+A quick overview of different design patterns are summarized in a seperate markdown file [here](design_patterns.md).

 Python depencies are managed with `poetry` in this repository.
 To install the dependencies, run the following command: